cwi-dis/cwi-pcl-codec/README.md

 ### Windows instructions

+- Make sure you have the following on your development machine:
 	- Install Windows 10-64
 	- Install Visual Studio Community Edition
 	- Install Notepad++
 	- Install Git (checkout as-is, commit as-is for Unix newlines)
 	- Install CMake
 - Install PCL 1.9.1 using the all-in-one installer.
 	- Project homepage is at <https://github.com/PointCloudLibrary/pcl>, go to release, pick the latest 1.9 one, download the 64bit all-in-one.
 	- Currently that is <https://github.com/PointCloudLibrary/pcl/releases/download/pcl-1.9.1/PCL-1.9.1-AllInOne-msvc2017-win64.exe>
 - Download libjpeg-turbo via <https://libjpeg-turbo.org/>.
 Get the windows 64bit binary installer.
+Install in the standard location `C:\libjpeg-turbo64`.
 - Download and the *cwipc_util* helper library from <https://github.com/cwi-dis/cwipc_util>.
 	- By the time you read this there may be installers, otherwise download the source and build and install according to the instructions there.
 - Create a `build` subdirectory of the source directory (of this repo).